-The 6 should be an overhand(above the rope), with the top part of the 6 having about a foot of cord and the bottom part of the nine, have afoot as well, and it should be underhand.
+The six should be overhand(above the rope), with the top part of the 6 having about a foot of cord and the bottom part of the nine having afoot as well, and it should be underhand.

-Put the 6 on top of the 9 loops to make 2 levels of rope, with the 6 having the working end on the top and the 9 having a working end on the bottom.
+Put the six on top of the nine loops to make 2 levels of rope, with the 6 having the working end on the top and the 9 having a working end on the bottom.

 Finally, pull the two working ends and standing ends(other ends) to finish the survival knot.